mvallet91/ELAT/_docs/about.md

 [Extension School](https://online-learning.tudelft.nl/) to strengthen research in learning and education.
-We think that more people would like to use edX data for research, so the next step is to simplify the use of the edx-analysis tool by creating ELAT for interested researchers that would like to avoid cumbersome installations and informational barriers and get straight to work with useful information.
+We think that more people would like to use edX data for research, so the next step is to simplify the use of the edx-analysis tool by creating ELAT for interested researchers that would like to avoid cumbersome installations and other informational barriers to get straight to work with useful information.

 #### Contact
 - Main Contact: Manuel Valle Torre - M (dot) ValleTorre (at) tudelft (dot) nl